APSL/redis-cluster-nagios/README.md

 # Redis cluster nagios

-Small python script to check the status of a master/slave redis cluster.
+Python script to check the status of a master/slave redis cluster.
 Considerations:
   - Execute the same script without parameters at master or slave.
   - It use 'redis-cli info | grep' to extract the information.